tatsianaclifton/spreedly-airlines/README.md

 ## Notes
 1. It wasn't clear if a test gateway was automatically added to trial account or we need to add it.
-2. When key has extra characters at the end it still works.
 3. Noticed a RedactPaymentMethod transaction, but I didn't find in the docs what it means.
 4. Can't figure out how to make purchase using stored card data.
 5. Executing the transaction for Spreedly Express doesn't mention anything about paymentMethod callback argument SpreedlyExpress.onPaymentMethod(function(token, paymentMethod).
 Express Javascript API calls this argument formData.